 Example Sky interview questions and how to answer them

-Competency questions form the basis of both Sky's phone interview and face-to-face interview. and similar questions can be expected at both.
-Sky doesn't typically include technical questions in its interviews as few of its roles require previous knowledge.
-Where required, technical ability is assessed through a series of tests, rather than an interview.
+Competency questions have previously formed the basis of both Sky's video interview and face-to-face interview. and similar questions can be expected at both.

 The basics of the Sky graduate interview

-As Sky's face-to-face interview is part of the assessment centre, you will spend the best part of the day, including lunch, as its offices in Osterley, Livingston or Leeds.
-The assessment centre typically also includes a group exercise, a programme or business-specific exercise and psychometric tests.
+As Sky's face-to-face interview is part of the assessment centre, you will spend the best part of the day, including lunch, as its offices in Osterley, Livingston or Leeds (as long as the assessment centre is being held in person).
+The day may also include a group exercise, a programme or business-specific exercise and psychometric tests.

 Tip: While Sky prides itself on having a fun and relaxed working environment, don’t forget that this is a formal assessment: be polite and professional at all times and keep Sky’s competencies in mind.